1. Quality

 - Commitment to Resilience – Being prepared to respond swiftly to unexpected events or errors by working in teams, removing barriers, and leaning into new solutions swiftly.

-- Deference to Expertise – Valuing insights from staff with the most pertinent quality and safety knowledge over those with greater seniority.
+- Deference to Expertise – Valuing insights from teammates with subject matter expertise when investigating the root cause of a quality or safety gap and with decisions for system improvement.